lapps/schemata/README.md

 S> make upload
 ```

+**NOTE**<br/>
+For the `make upload` goal to succeed the $USER must have an account on the anc.org server with their ssh key installed to allow a passwordless SSH connection.

 ### Compile script

 Use the `compile` script to compile a single schema files.
-The `compile` script will use the [https://api.lappsgrid.org/json-compile](https://api.lappsgrid.org/json-compile) service is the `jsonc` command can not be found on the $PATH.
+The `compile` script will use the [https://api.lappsgrid.org/json-compile](https://api.lappsgrid.org/json-compile) service if the `jsonc` command can not be found on the $PATH.

 ```
 $> ./compile lif.schema